KaiGVilbig/checkLeekDuck/README.md

 ### A Pokemon Go events monitor

 - Scrapes [LeekDuck](https://leekduck.com) to get current and upcoming events on Pokemon Go
-- Stores the events in a MongoDB databse for use by other applications
+- Stores the events in a [MongoDB](https://en.wikipedia.org/wiki/MongoDB) databse for use by other applications
-- Uses a chronjob to execute once every day
+- Uses a [Cronjob](https://en.wikipedia.org/wiki/Cron) to execute once every day
     - Only fetch once a day as to not overwhelm [LeekDuck](https://leekduck.com)
     - Only checking once a day is necessary since events aren't being announced every minute
 - Can be built as an [RPM](https://en.wikipedia.org/wiki/RPM_Package_Manager) to install to Linux